coreyphillips/address-finder/README.md

 # address-finder

 ### Description
-Used to search for a set of provided addresses by iterating over many possible address derivation paths.
+Used to search for a set of provided addresses by iterating over many possible standard and non-standard address derivation paths.

 ## Getting started